The U.S. States Most Prone to Natural Disasters

 Did you guess California for the state most devastated by wildfires?
 If so, you were right.
 Year after year after year, California continues to be ravaged by deadly, destructive fires.
 The state incurred $1 billion in damages in 2015 in the Valley and Butte wildfires; 44 human deaths in the fires that swept through the state from summer through fall of 2017; and 106 deaths and almost 1.7 million acres burned in the historic fires of 2018.
 While 2019 wasn’t as deadly, the Kincaid and Saddle River fires caused billions of dollars’ worth of damage.
 Wildfires are natural occurrences in the West, but human-caused climate change is increasing their severity and extending their season.
 This is what it feels like to be caught inside a California wildfire.

 Drought is on the rise in many states in the Southwest and the Plains and is responsible for huge losses in agriculture.
 But in the last five-plus years, California has been particularly hard-hit (hence, its extreme wildfire action; see above).
 Beginning in 2012, California entered what would become known as its five-year drought period—although, as the U.S. Drought Monitor reports, the state suffered its most prolonged period of drought, at 376 weeks, from December 2011 through March 2019.
 Other states were most assuredly affected in those years as well (think: Oregon, Nevada, Texas, and Arizona).
 California also saw the most severe drought conditions of any affected state in 2015, and by 2016, more than 100 million trees had died due to lack of water.
-Here’s how to protect your garden from extreme weather.
+Because California has particularly seen the impact of climate-change, the state is taking steps to combat the phenomenon with policies like a gas car ban.

 The Southwestern part of the country is “winning” in the heat department in a number of categories: in the number of heat waves, for example, as well as the length of a heat-wave season.
 And according to NOAA, Louisiana and Florida are pretty close to tied for first place in those regards.
 Globally, 2019 was the second-hottest year ever on record, narrowly beaten out by 2016, and while a variety of states hit their all-time heat records that year, perhaps one of the most troubling was Alaska, which had “back-to-back days of record-high average temperatures statewide,” according to the New York Times.
 It’s a worrying trend because warming temps in the northern part of the world means melting sea ice, which comes with a host of negative consequences for the planet.
 In case you were wondering, this is the warmest (and coldest) recorded temperature in every U.S. state.